 MB: At the time of this interview we have three songs from the EP out.
 Can we get a sneak peak of what’s to come?

-HH: I think expect some more brutally honest tunes!
+HH: Expect some more brutally honest tunes!
 I’m really proud of it and it feels like such a personal first project to put out and I’m really looking forward to people being able to listen to it as a whole project.
 Each song is very truthful and the EP is just my thought processes and me working through real feelings and making sense of experiences I’ve had over the past few years.

 Stream the EP below when it releases, Friday, August 13th.